Feeds:

 By Joel Francis

 The Daily Record’s two-week experiment ended yesterday.
-For the past two weeks, I’ve been listening to myiPod on all-song shuffle, dedicated to penetrating 10 percent of my 12,226-tune pocket library.
+For the past two weeks, I’ve been listening to my iPod on all-song shuffle, dedicated to penetrating 10 percent of my 12,226-tune pocket library.
 The journey was not only a blast, but it’s also been very revelatory.
 Songs sound different when they arrive unannounced and stripped of all context.

 At first blush, the Futureheads sound a lot like the Jam, and “Mystery Title” from Robert Plant’s “Pictures At Eleven” doesn’t sound that different from what Zeppelin were going for on “In Through the Out Door.”
 To these ears, Mavis Staples’ 2008 album “Hope: Live at the Hideout” paled in comparison with its studio counterpart “Down In Mississippi,” and Staples’ energetic stop at the Folly Theater on that tour.
 But “The Hideout”‘s “Freedom Highway” blew me away when it popped up.

 The Nine Inch Nails track “Zero-Sum” sounded like something Peter Gabriel would have placed on “Security.”
-The shuffle rescuedthe magnificient “I’m A Lady” from its burial deep in the second half of Santogold’s album.
+The shuffle rescued the magnificient “I’m a Lady” from its burial deep in the second half of Santogold’s album.
 Heck, even a Ghostface Killah’s comedy sketch managed to evoke a chuckle when it popped up between Dinosaur Jr and Billie Holiday.

 Not to sound too much like a fuddy-duddy, but there are a lot of aspects of the old music paradigm that I miss.
 Record Store Day is a great new tradition, but it can’t compete with the rush and anticipation of New Release Tuesdays.
 I also miss the days when radio would actually turn me on to good music and artists.
-None my or my friends’ automobiles in high school and college had CD players, so we relied on the radio for entertainment.
+None of my or my friends’ automobiles in high school and college had CD players, so we relied on the radio for entertainment.
 It wasn’t perfect – Kansas City still had way too much classic rock clogging the airways – but when you haven’t yet heard “Frankenstein” a million times, it didn’t seem so bad.
-We tried to sing the “woo-woos” all the way through “Sympathy for the Devil” (impossible) and memorize the lyrics to “American Pie” and “Like A Rolling Stone.”
+We tried to sing the “woo-woos” all the way through “Sympathy for the Devil” (impossible) and memorize the lyrics to “American Pie” and “Like a Rolling Stone.”
 (Check and check.
 Also, sadly, “We Didn’t Start the Fire.”)

 I didn’t need to know anything about the Telecommunications Act of 1996 to notice that radio started to suck that year.
 Eventually, though, we graduated and got better cars.
 I made sure mine had a CD player and turned my back completely on commercial radio.
 I have yet to find a compelling reason to go back.
 And while my iPod only reveals what I put into it, it’s nice to know there are still hundreds of treasures waiting to be revealed.
 Now if only I could figure out how to be the ninth caller and win that T-shirt.